-Encompassing 923 acres in Perry County, south-central Pennsylvania, an excursion to Little Buffalo State Park merges history, nature, and recreation.
+Encompassing 923 acres in Perry County, south-central Pennsylvania, Little Buffalo State Park merges history, nature, and recreation.
 With the peak season being from April to October, this park is a great destination for an RV vacation in a quiet environment.
 Located near Harrisburg, Little Buffalo State Park offers visitors a wide range of activities including swimming, hiking, and birding.

 For water sports lovers there is a swimming pool near the parking area that is open from Memorial Day through Labor Day.
-Kids, as well as adults, can have a field day on the two slides and splash pad.
-For more water adventures, visitors can kayak or canoe in Holman Lake.
+Kids and adults can have a field day on the two slides and splash pad.
+For more water adventures, visitors can kayak or canoe on Holman Lake.
 Love hunting?
-Inside the Little Buffalo State Park forest, there is a 300 designated acres of land open for hunting wild turkey, deer, and grouse with ADA accessible areas.
+Inside the Little Buffalo State Park forest, there are 300 designated acres of land open for hunting wild turkey, deer, and grouse with ADA accessible areas.

 The Little Buffalo State Park campground is a family-friendly and pet-friendly facility with 43 campsites available for RVs, tents, and trailers.
-The campground is open from April to October.
+Situated on the north side of the park, about a mile away from the lake, this little campground is quiet and peaceful.

 You can relax or cook a meal at your campsite since a picnic table, fire ring, and/or grill is provided.
-Other amenities at this campground include water spigots, a dump station, a recreation hall, food store, hot showers, and restrooms.
-To make up for its small size campsites are neat, quiet, and well maintained.
+Other amenities at this campground include water spigots, a dump station, a recreation hall, a food store, hot showers, and restrooms.
+To make up for its small size, campsites are neat, quiet, and well maintained.
 There is also good internet connectivity.
 For grocery supplies, there is a grocery store in nearby Newport.
-Campsites can be reserved up to 11 months in advance.
+Campsites can be reserved up to 11 months in advance, and the campground is open from April to October.

 Built in 1849, the restored historic Shoaff’s mill is still used today to grind cornmeal and apples.
 In October the mill hosts the Apple Festival, where you can see the grinding process and sample baked goods and fresh apple products.

-Spread across the Little Buffalo Creek visitors can walk across the 82-feet clay covered red bridge for amazing views of the park.
+Spread across the Little Buffalo Creek, visitors can walk across the 82-feet clay covered red bridge for amazing views of the park.
 Initially built in 1890, the bridge is one of the most prominent Perry County historical sites.

-You can check out the Blue Ball Tavern Museum and Library, which was originally used as a resting and meeting place for messengers delivering information to the warriors during the War of 1812 and stopped being operational in 1841.
+You can also check out the Blue Ball Tavern Museum and Library, which was originally used as a resting and meeting place for messengers delivering information to the warriors during the War of 1812 and stopped being operational in 1841.
 You can also explore and take pictures of the remains of the Newport and Sherman’s Valley Railroad, which dates back to 1890.

 Little Buffalo State Park is a bird watcher's haven with over 100 species spotted all year round.
 Birdlife varies across the park's diverse habitats.
 From herons, bald eagles, and ospreys preying on aquatic animals on the shores of the lake to turkeys and grouse resting on the giant oaks, avid birdwatchers are guaranteed great views from any location within the park.
 Little Buffalo State Park is also a habitat for mammals such as deer, rabbits and black bears and reptiles including snakes and turtles.
 So make sure you pack your binoculars in your camper to catch a glimpse of these unique native creatures.

 How about spending your Christmas time with family members in solitude in the middle of the woods?
-Each year from December 17th to 23rd Little Buffalo State Park marks the Christmas season with elegant light displays, live music concerts, and festive treats.
+Each year from December 17th to 23rd, Little Buffalo State Park marks the Christmas season with elegant light displays, live music concerts, and festive treats.
 This free program is made possible by the Friends of Little Buffalo and volunteers.
-Other regularly scheduled programs hosted by the park include educational environmental programs, campfire programs, and Halloween Night.
+Other regularly scheduled programs hosted by the park include educational, environmental programs, campfire programs, and Halloween Night.